Vahni Capildeo: Awards

 In 2016, Capildeo became the third Caribbean poet in a row – after Jamaican-born poets Kei Miller and Claudia Rankine – to win the Forward Prize for best poetry collection, with Measures of Expatriation.
 The Chair of the Forward jury, Malika Booker, said: "Vahni Capildeo’s Measure of Expatriation is a work that amazes.
 We found a vertiginous excitement in the way in which the book grasps its subject: the sense of never quite being at home.
 This is poetry that transforms.
 When people in the future seek to know what it's like to live between places, traditions, habits and cultures, they will read this.
 Here is the language for what expatriation feels like."

 In 2018, Capildeo received the Cholmondeley Award for poetry, from the Society of Authors.

 In 2019, Capildeo was elected a Fellow of the Royal Society of Literature.

 In 2025, Capileo was named as the recipient of a Windham-Campbell Literature Prize in the poetry category.

 Capildeo's Polkadot Wounds (2024) was the winner of the poetry category of the 2025 OCM Bocas Prize for Caribbean Literature.
+It was also awarded Poetry Book of the Year in Scotland's National Book Awards.